NakhlehLab/MoTERNN/README.md

       training was done in 684.0261344909668 seconds
       the trained model was saved at /home/mae6/evolution_modes/repo/moternn.pt
       ```
       which shows the accuracy of training, test, and validation sets in addition to the prediction on the real data.
-The trained model is provided in this repository at `data` directory named `moternn.pt`
+The trained model of this example is provided in this repository at `data` directory named `moternn.pt`
    3. ### Evaluating the trained model
       To evaluate the trained model and apply it on your data (e.g. the phylogeny from the TNBC data), navigate to `src` directory, then run `eval.py` using the following command:
       ```